-Sonic Eraser was unknown to the Sonic community until 2004, when Sega launched an online system on their Japanese website, which for a small fee per game, allowed users to download and play some original Mega Drive games.
-Included in the selection were a number of games only released on the Sega Game Toshokan system in Japan.
-In February 2004, Phugolz, owner of the major Sonic scene website Sonic CulT, discovered the online service and purchased several games, including Sonic Eraser and various other previously unreleased Sega Meganet games.
+Sonic Eraser was unknown to the Sonic community until 2004, when Sega of Japan launched an online system on their website, which for a small fee per game, allowed users to download and play some original Mega Drive games.
+Included in the selection were a number of games only released on the Sega Game Toshokan service in Japan.
+In February 2004, Phugolz, owner of the major Sonic scene website Sonic CulT, discovered the online service and purchased several games, including Sonic Eraser and various other games.
 The ROMs provided by the online service were packaged with a licensed version of the emulator Gens and came in the form of self-contained CD images that were encrypted and therefore could only be loaded by the software provided by Sega.
 Nemesis wrote a tool capable of descrambling the encrypted images and converting them to normal ISO images.
 Once in the form of an ISO, the ROMs were simply copied out and were released on Sonic CulT.

 Almost immediately after the ROM of Sega Eraser was released, a fan translator named D translated the game's text to English.

 ROM dump status

 - Sonic Eraser on Sega's Gamehompo website (archive)

 |Sonic the Hedgehog games for the following systems|